Julius Caesar (miniseries)

-Julius Caesar is a 2003 miniseries about the life of Julius Caesar.
-It was directed by Uli Edel and written by Peter Pruce and Craig Warner.
-It is a dramatization of the life of Julius Caesar from 82 BC to his death in 44 BC.
-It was one of the last two films of Richard Harris, released in the year of his death.
-The series was originally broadcast on TNT in two parts, airing June 29 and 30, 2003.
-The tagline for the miniseries was His Time Has Come.
-The miniseries was nominated for 2 Emmys.
+Julius Caesar is a 2002 miniseries about the life of Julius Caesar.
+It was directed by German director Uli Edel and written by Peter Pruce and Craig Warner.
+It is a dramatization of the life of Caesar from 82 BC to his death in 44 BC.
+It was one of the last two films starring Richard Harris, released in the year of his death.
+The series was originally broadcast on German TV in December 2002 before being broadcast on TNT in two parts, airing June 29 and 30, 2003, with the tagline His Time Has Come.
+The miniseries was nominated for two Emmys for Outstanding Makeup for a Miniseries and Outstanding Sound Editing.
+It also has a full movie video release, combining the two episodes into one movie.

 Plot

 The series begins in 82 BC when Julius Caesar is 18 years old.
-He is out in the town with his daughter Julia (who in real history was not yet born) when news comes that Lucius Cornelius Sulla is just outside the city walls and intends to take the city with his army.
-The guards sent with the news post death lists on the senate door.
-When he sees his father-in-law's name he rushes to his house to try to help him escape.
-Pompey arrests him and takes him to Sulla.
-Caesar's mother, Aurelia, asks Sulla to show him mercy; out of respect for her, he promises to let Caesar live if he divorces his wife, Cornelia but Caesar refuses.
-Sulla lets him go but orders Pompey to kill him and bring his heart to him.
-Pompey follows Caesar and tells him to leave Rome, which he does.
-Pompey buys a swine's heart from the market and tells Sulla that the heart is Caesar's.
+He is out in the town with his daughter Julia (who in real history was not yet born) when news comes that Sulla is outside Rome with his army.
+The guards sent with the news post death lists on the Senate door.
+When Caesar sees that his father-in-law is on the list, he tries to rescue him only to be arrested by an officer of Sulla's army, Pompey.
+Caesar's mother, Aurelia, asks Sulla to show him mercy; out of respect for her, he promises to let Caesar live if he divorces his wife Cornelia, but Caesar refuses.
+Sulla then releases him anyway but orders Pompey to carve out his heart so that it may be presented publicly.
+Pompey defies the order, sending Caesar into exile from the Roman Republic and presenting his superior with a swine's heart.

-Caesar is captured by pirates who intend to ransom him for money.
-When the Romans crew sent with the message of the ransom don't return, the pirates plan to kill him.
-Caesar bargains to fight one of them for an extra day and wins, then has a seizure and the pirates believe him worthless, deciding to throw him in the sea; just in time the Roman boat returns with the money and they let Caesar go.
-Back in Rome, Sulla dies of a heart-attack and Caesar is allowed to return home.
-While he was gone Cornelia became very ill and Julia befriended the young daughter of Caesar's rival Marcus Porcius Cato, Portia, her brother Marcus and their cousin Brutus.
+Caesar is kidnapped by pirates while sailing into exile.
+When the sailors sent to ask his family for ransom fail to return, the pirates plan to kill him.
+Caesar bargains to fight one of them for an extra day and wins, then has a seizure; the pirates are about to throw him into the sea just as a ship arrives with the ransom money.
+With Sulla having recently died, Caesar is free to resume his political career.
+While he was gone Cornelia falls ill and Julia befriends Portia, daughter of Caesar's rival Marcus Porcius Cato, her brother Marcus and their cousin Brutus.